php-repos/phpkg-documentations/build-command.md

 This is a frustrating job to keep all imports in sync with file and directory changes.

 This is the place that Saeghe comes to solve for you.
 You can write your PHP code, without considering file locations.
-Then Saeghe will resolve and add them for you, either they are on your application or they come from another package.
+Then it resolve and add them for you, either they are on your application or they come from another package.

 ## Usage